intel/kubernetes-power-manager/README.md

 ### Profile Controller
-The Profile Controller holds values for specific SST settings which are then applied to cores at host level by the operator as requested.
+The Profile Controller holds values for specific SST settings which are then applied to cores at host level by the Kubernetes Power Manager as requested.
 Power Profiles are advertised as extended resources and can be requested via the PodSpec.
 The Config controller creates the requested high-performance PowerProfiles depending on which are requested in the PowerConfig created by the user.

 There are two kinds of PowerProfiles: